-Katrina enjoys wordsmithing and tinkering with design, all the while making sure the Artslandia crew has their daily fill of indie pop.
+Katrina Laura Ketchum enjoys wordsmithing and tinkering with design, all the while making sure the Artslandia crew has their daily fill of indie pop.
 Aside from her high-kick, Katrina is most known for her ability to streamline and make things happen.
 If projects were cats, she’d be able to herd them.
 Katrina credits her love of magazine publishing to her former life as an English major.
 Back in those days you could find her oohing and aahing over book page layout and copy in the university cafeteria.
-Mincing, mixing, and rearranging—editing, re-editing, and re-re-editing—she’s got it down to a science.
-After relocating to Oregon for graduate school and receiving an M.S. in Arts Management, Katrina now finds herself living in and swooning over Vancouver’s arts scene, much like a schoolgirl in love.
-Someday, she’d like to be an apiarist (i.e. a beekeeper) despite being deathly afraid of being stung.
+Mincing, mixing and rearranging—editing, re-editing, and re-re-editing—she’s got it down to a science.
+After relocating to Oregon for graduate school, and receiving an M.S. in Arts Management, Katrina now finds herself living in and swooning over Vancouver’s arts scene, much like a schoolgirl in love.
+Someday, she’d like to be an apiarist (a.k.a. a beekeeper) despite being deathly afraid of being stung.

 Rob Trendiak first picked up a camera to shoot skateboard photos and music videos for his friends in high school and has been documenting life on film ever since.
 After graduating from the Art Institute of Vancouver with honours, Rob worked as a camera operator at the speed skating oval for the Vancouver 2010 Winter Olympics.
 He has since been a tour photographer for a Lamborghini/Ferrari West Coast USA Tour and shot numerous wedding and portrait sessions.
 Now armed with his creative, business savvy wife by his side (and a way cooler haircut), Rob is ready to take on any photography project.
 Here’s a little secret about Rob — even though he is a professional photographer, he also loves Instagram.
 Follow him at @trendicreative